Rsge/Office-VBA-Utilities/README.md

 * `ProductionPlanning` contains modules for different calculations related to and needed for planning production, e.g. finding holidays and calculating production capacities.

 ### Outlook
+Modules with the `.cls` extension have to go into the `ThisOutlookSession` module or have to be called from there to work.
 * `BulkEditContacts.bas` allows for bulk-editing of contacts.
+* `DeleteSentFromSender.cls` deletes all mails of a specific sender address from the Sent folder permanently on Outlook startup.
 * `JunkMailBlackWhiteList.bas` force-whitelists mails under specified conditions and blacklists all addresses in a provided (linebreak-separated) text file (because "normal" rules are limited in max number of mails).
 * `MoveFromFolderToFolder.bas` moves all mails from one folder to another reliably one-by-one.
 * `MoveToCorrectSentFolder.cls` moves each sent email to the correct mailbox' Sent-elements-folder (Because per default they go into the main account's).